AI: The new frontier of investing

 The European Union (EU) has been the first to move, passing its AI Act in March 2024, which is a broad framework that classifies different use cases by risk category – unacceptable, high, limited and minimal.

-“The EU regulatory framework may constrain the timing of introducing new AI based innovations but doesn’t appear to significantly impact the available opportunity.
-It’s also possible that higher regulatory burdens will favour more established companies, but it is too early to say at this point”, our international fund manager, Vontobel, told us.
+“The EU regulatory framework may constrain the timing of introducing new AI-based innovations but doesn’t appear to significantly impact the available opportunity,” said our international fund manager, Vontobel.
+“It’s also possible that higher regulatory burdens will favour more established companies, but it is too early to say at this point.”

-The regulatory situation in the US is a little more opaque largely due to the litigious nature of corporate America, where many court cases slow proceedings.
+The regulatory situation in the US is a little more opaque, largely due to the litigious nature of corporate America, where many court cases slow proceedings.

-It’s not without its risks
+AI is not without its risks

 Important information